The best way to attract more interest and find a buyer when selling your motorcycle is to write a proper advert.

-Give yourself an hour or two to go around the bike and give it a mini service as well as a good clean.
-You can adjust things like the chain, the clutch play, the tyre pressures – all the usual things that we never get around to doing but they’ll help the bike look and feel right to any potential buyer.
+Give yourself 20 minutes to go around the bike and give it a good clean and a bit of love.
+You can adjust things like the chain, the clutch play, the tyre pressures and lube the chain – all the usual things that we never get around to doing but they’ll help the bike look and feel right to any potential buyer.

-Does it really have a full service history?
+Does it really have a Full Service History?
 If you had it dynoed and you want to mention it, do you have the paperwork?
-Is the MOT to hand or is it in the inside pocket of one of your 5 biking jackets?
+Is the MOT to hand or is it in the inside pocket of one of your 3 biking jackets?

-Going over the paperwork to check it’s in order and familiarise yourself with the bike’s history is a great idea as you’ll be able to pull out all the best bit to put in your advert and if you’re missing any paperwork, you can hunt down old MOTs online to give any buyer confidence about the bike’s mileage and history.
+Go over the paperwork to check it’s in order and familiarise yourself with the bike’s history.
+You’ll be able to pull out all the best bits to put in your advert and if you’re missing any paperwork, you can hunt down old MOTs online to give any buyer confidence about the bike’s mileage and history.

 These are the three most important items that buyers have said they look for when scanning the classifieds: Full Service History, Low mileage and Price.

 Other factors that are important are things like: the exact model and it’s age, the number of previous owners, the length of MOT (if applicable), if it’s ever been involved in an accident and what non-standard parts are fitted.

 A picture paints a thousand words and never has this been truer than when it comes to selling your motorbike.
 If you take a photo of it in its usual commuter state, wedged into a motorbike parking bay with a load of other bikes cluttering up the shot, that’s hardly going to entice a potential buyer – even if you’re being honest, you need to sell the bike.